prasadj2003/react-portfolio/README.md

 - [x] most important of all handling a somewhat big project 😅

 <br/>
-> Here's how it looks
+> Here's how it looks.